 SLE is more difficult to diagnose because it can mimic symptoms of so many other conditions based on which organs are affected.
 Cancer, kidney disease, or poor reaction to medications all have similar symptoms at times to SLE.

-Let your veterinarian know about all symptoms you have witnessed in your dog.
+Let your vet know about all symptoms you’ve seen in your dog.
 A blood test will rule out many other causes and help towards diagnosing SLE.
 Your vet will look for something called antinuclear antibodies in the blood, which are a sign of SLE.

 Treatment For Lupus In Dogs